addiscent/vagrant-ruby-rails/README.md

 ##### The Provisioning Scripts Are Incomplete

-The provisioning BASH scripts build a working Vagrant box by downloading essential components/sources from the Internet.
+The provisioning BASH scripts build a working _Vagrant Box_ by downloading essential components/sources from the Internet.
 The provisioning BASH scripts work, but, at this time they have _no_ error detection/handling.
 If, as examples, a flaky Internet connection, or a lack of disk space, causes errors during the build, the provisioning scripts will _not_ handle these errors gracefully.

 ### Licensing And Disclaimers